Governing Body

 All Governors can be contacted through the school office.
 The Clerk to the Governors can be contacted as above.

 All Governors have declared pecuniary interests, including where they have none.
-All interests that exist have been recorded on the register which is reviewed annually.
+All interests that exist have been recorded on the register which is reviewed annually on October.

 -